AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/events.md

 ## Validation

-1. Review the [setup instructions](assurance.md) section and connect your simulator or device to Assurance.
+1. Review the [setup instructions](assurance.md#connecting-to-a-session) section to connect your simulator or device to Assurance.
-1. Run the app, log in and interact with a product.

    1. Move the Assurance icon to the left.
    1. Select **[!UICONTROL Home]** in the tab bar and verify you see an **[!UICONTROL ECID]**, **[!UICONTROL Email]** and **[!UICONTROL CRM ID]** in the Home screen.